 Generally, the answer is no; it’s truly not a big deal whether your kids start homeschooling before they reach the standard school-age of five or six.
 In the end, what actually matters is whether they demonstrate signs of school readiness.
+Are they able to understand?
+Do they show an interest in learning and reading?
 However, in certain cases, grades and levels matter, such as if you live in a state that requires progress reports and notices of intent to homeschool.

 Learning Begins Before Kids Reach “School Age”